Verified

 • Life Coaching by David Yellin College 2016

-• Coaching Specialization in the development of thinking in the processes of change in life cycles: childhood, adulthood, relationships, parenting and family. by David Yellin College 2016
+• Coaching specialization in cognitive development through life-cycle transitions: childhood, adulthood, relationships, parenting, and family. by David Yellin College 2016

-• ADHD (& Learning Differences) Coaching by David Yellin College 2016
+• Coaching Specialization in ADHD and Learning Differences by David Yellin College 2016

 • NLP Practitioner by Habayit Shel NLP - Orit Peretz 2018-2019